-A slight buzzing in my ear and a feeling of pressure in my head at work.
+I’d previously had a slight buzzing in my ear and a feeling of pressure in my head at work.
 I was having trouble making out what people were saying.

-My hearing had gone, I couldn’t go to work, I was frightened to leave the house.
+In a short period of time my hearing had gone, I couldn’t go to work, I was frightened to leave the house.
 I wouldn’t go anywhere without a sick bag.

 My GP had no clue what was wrong.
 My ENT Consultant had no treatment that worked.
 The ultimate cure was the destruction of my inner ear to stop the random vertigo.